Shio vs Shokuen vs Shokutakuen vs Ajishio: Japanese Salt

 Types of Japanese Salt

 But how do these salts differ from one another?
-Today, for people who are curious, I researched their definitions and meanings.
+Today, I researched their definitions and meanings for those curious.

 Shio (塩)